 The following day, the Monday, I do remember having a number of tests done and having trouble breathing.
 Turns out I had invasive group A strep (same virus as strep throat but WAY worse).
 Pretty serious actually, feel free to Google survival rates.
 By the next day, I was very ill and very unwell, having difficulty breathing, due to pneumonia because of the bacterial infection.
 At this point, I was medically sedated in the ICU for the next 7 days to allow my body to rest and hopefully, heal.

-I have no memory of this time.
-I cannot imagine what it must have been like for those who saw me like this and knew how seriously ill I was.
-I have never been through this (from the other side) so I cannot even imagine what it must have been like.
-I have been told it was quite scary at times for sure.
+I have almost no memory of this time and cannot imagine what it must have been like for those who saw me like this and knew how seriously ill I was.
+Thankfully, I have never been through this (from the other side) so I cannot even imagine what it must have been like.
+What was shared was that it was quite scary at times, not knowing whether I would survive.
 And that thankfully, my numbers (blood pressure, heart rate, O2 saturation levels) were improving daily.
 There is only one moment I remember, when my priest came to say a blessing for me.
 He spoke very closely in my ear and I remember the prayers he said and that he blessed my soul.

 One week later, on Monday Dec 8th, I was breathing on my own again.
 By the following Thursday morning, I was discharged.
 Once I turned the corner, I was determined to get home a.s.a.p. to see my daughter.
 That’s motivation enough!
 Of course, I had no idea that I would still need lots of help and rehab from being asleep for a week.
 I’ve only been home 5 days but I already feel much stronger.
 Lots of help from family and friends, especially with meals and cleaning helps too!!!